mimikgit/edgeSDK/docs/_docs/1.2.0/example-apps/how-to-run-edgesdk-example-app-on-linux-ubuntu.md

 ---
 layout: docs
-title: How to run edgeSDK example app on macOS
+title: How to run edgeSDK example app on Ubuntu
 type: example apps
-order: 05
+order: 04
 ---

 ## Objectives

-These instructions contain a example application for Linux environments to help you understand how to package the edgeSDK and send commands through microservices.
+Use the example application for Linux devices to understand how interactions between application, microservice, and edgeSDK work.

+Here you can see the message sequence between app, microservice and edgeSDK:

 ## Prerequisites